Desert Tortoise Rescue

 While driving on desert roads, DO keep an eye out for tortoises crossing.
 If you encounter one and have plenty of room to pass, drive slowly and carefully around it.
 If you don't have room to pass, stop and let the tortoise move across the road of its own accord.
 If the tortoise is on a paved road and in immediate danger, pull over to a safe place.
 Walk over to the tortoise, letting it see you approaching.
 Lift it slowly and gently, keeping it level and low to the ground.
 Move it to a safe place off the road, no more than 100 yards away, in the same direction it was traveling.
 Carefully set it down, preferably in the shade of a shrub.
 It is imperative not to frighten the tortoise so that it does not void its vital internal water supply.
 DON'T take it home and DON'T feed it.

-If you find a tortoise that is sick or injured (runny nose, hit by car, dog attack), please call the Joshua Tree Tortoise Rescue at 760-369-1235.
+If you find a tortoise that is sick or injured (runny nose, hit by car, dog attack), please call Joshua Tree Tortoise Rescue at 760-369-1235.
 We will come to the site and retrieve the tortoise.
 We begin medical treatment immediately, and after their complete rehabilitation, they are placed up for adoption to qualified caretakers.
 Again, please note that if a healthy tortoise is taken into your possession, it is in "captivity" and cannot be released back into the wild, and must be turned over to the Rescue and/or adopted by you.
 A tortoise can live to be 80 to 100 years old, so taking one in is more than a lifetime commitment.
-As you can see, when a tortoise cannot be adopted for some reason, the Rescue cares for the tortoise for life.
+When a tortoise cannot be adopted for some reason, the Rescue cares for the tortoise for life.

 If you get tired of a pet desert tortoise, DON'T release it into the desert!
 Again, release of a captive tortoise is a violation of the Federal Endangered Species Act and the State of California Department of Fish and Game regulations.
 Violating these laws can result in a substantial fine.
-Instead, please call the Rescue at 760-369-1235, and we will find a great home for your tortoise.

 For more information on: